snacktavish/TreeUpdatingComparison/TreeComparison.md

 ![](img/otol_logo.png)

-This tree currently includes 2.7 million tips.
+This tree currently includes 2.4 million tips, and is based on 1,330 published studies which include 112,890 unique tips.
-65,000 of these taxa have relationships inferred from phylogeny.

 The synthetic tree uses a combined taxonomy across a large number of taxonomy resources with evolutionary estimates from published phylogenetic studies. https://opentreeoflife.github.io/browse/